 As a small business owner, budget can be a scary word.
 The great thing about making videos in 2020 is you practically need no money to make a video.
 Even the hosting comes free sometimes.
 There are various tools at your disposal, absolutely free to create and share videos, (like the Screen Recorder) to make great videos.
 So, befitting the times and technology we have: the budget here is not really the capital.
 Budget, going further, means resources, including favors and free or paid resources.

 Your budget is the great determiner in the video marketing strategy.
 You can have a great vision, but implementation is strictly on the budget you carry.
 So, make spreadsheets about what will cost what.

 From shooting to editing, to location rentals and bus rentals, make sure nothing goes unaccounted.
 Some things will cost money, some will cost favors: note down everything.
 And keep a realistic budget in hand before you begin.

-Get in touch with artists, freelancers, editors, who hold good experience and find out how much they charge.
+Get in touch with artists, freelancers, and editors, who hold good experience and find out how much they charge.
 And according to specific services, decide what you can afford to splurge on.
-Suppose to get a good editor, you have to sacrifice on a good location; you can ask the editor to change the background in post production.
-So it is all about balance, and reasonable splurges.
+Suppose to get a good editor, you have to sacrifice a good location; you can ask the editor to change the background in post-production.
+So it is all about balance and reasonable splurges.

 Setting Video Marketing Goals

 To set video marketing strategic goals, we will use the Management Review's paper by George T. Doran: 'There's a S.M.A.R.T. way to write management's goals and objectives'.
 Here of course,

 S: Specific aspect of the video marketing strategy.